Top 10 Tips for Creating a Personal Logo Design

 7. Respect the Brand’s Heritage

-I understand that many of you may find your current logos annoying because of its so-called ‘old’ touch.
+I understand that many of you may find your current logos annoying because of their so-called ‘old’ touch.

 However, trust me guys, there is a trend of ‘retro branding,’ and the viewers love it.